Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Introduction

-Motion is relative: the motion we observe in an image results from both the movements of objects in the scene and the movement of the observer.
-When estimating relative camera motion from an image pair, we typically assume the scene is static; otherwise, dynamic regions must be masked out.
-Yet, since the Earth is constantly rotating and orbiting, nothing on Earth is truly static.
-Declaring certain regions as static is essentially a choice of reference coordinate system---those regions are only static relative to that system.
+Motion is relative: the observed motion in an image results from both the movements of objects and the ego-motion of the observer.
+When estimating camera motion from a dynamic sequence, we typically assume the scene is static and mask out dynamic regions.
+However, declaring a region as static is ultimately a choice of reference coordinate system.
 In many cases, the ground serves as a natural reference coordinate frame.
-However, this choice becomes ambiguous when stepping onto or off a moving escalator.
-As we approach the escalator, our mind treats the first escalator step as static, but as we leave, it treats the landing as static instead.
-This illustrates that the selection of a reference coordinate system depends on the task at hand.
-A more general solution may be to learn to predict camera-space scene flow, which is invariant to the choice of reference frame.
+However, this choice becomes ambiguous in dynamic scenes.
+For instance, when approaching a moving escalator, our mind naturally treats the first step as static, but as we step off, the landing becomes the static reference frame.
+This illustrates that the selection of a reference frame is task-dependent and subjective.
+Therefore, a more general solution for 4D reconstruction and tracking would be to predict relative motion.
+Scene flow is a natural fit here since it is defined in the camera space, hence invariant to the choice of reference frame.